-Try this bright and zesty, vegan lemon lentil soup with turmeric for a healthy and flavourful one-pot meal.
+This delicious vegan lemon lentil soup with turmeric is easy to make in under 40 minutes for a healthy one-pot meal.

-The texture is wonderfully rich and creamy, yet it’s made without cream and is completely dairy-free (vegan too!).
-It’s also easy to make with just a few simple steps and everyday pantry ingredients for quick one-pot meal.
+The hearty soup is wonderfully rich and creamy, yet made without cream and completely dairy-free.
+It’s also easy to make with just a few simple steps and everyday ingredients for quick one-pot meal.

 - Olive Oil: Substitute with avocado or use water or broth for an oil-free recipe.

 - Vegetable Stock: Any homemade vegetable broth or stock, or store-bought carton broth or bouillon cubes/powder works.
-Brands and varieties will vary in sodium content, so adjust added salt in the reference accordingly to suit your tastes.
+Brands and varieties will vary in sodium content, so adjust the salt level in the recipe accordingly to suit your tastes.

 - Onion: White or yellow onion is suitable.

 - Turmeric: Can be substituted with yellow curry powder in a pinch.
 It’s really lovely with turmeric though!

 Please see the recipe card at the end of the post for the complete ingredient list with measurements and detailed instructions.